What personal data I collect and why I collect it

 If you leave a comment, the comment and its metadata are retained indefinitely.
 This is so we can recognise and approve any follow-up comments automatically instead of holding them in a moderation queue.

 If you have an account on this site, or have left comments, you can request to receive an exported file of the personal data we hold about you, including any data you have provided to me.
 You can also request that I erase any personal data I hold about you.
 This does not include any data I am obliged to keep for administrative, legal, or security purposes.

 As well as the right to withdraw consent and exercise any of the above rights mentioned under ‘Your rights under the GDPR’, you also have the right to raise a complaint with a regulatory body.
 In the United Kingdom, this is the Information Commissioner’s Office (ICO).
+‘Jeff Woodall Photography’ operates under the umbrella of Opsytech Ltd, which is registered with the ICO.
 If you have concerns about the way your data is being processed by an organisation, you can find out more here.